 - pain above the pubic bone

 If infection reaches the kidneys, prompt medical attention is needed.
-In addition to the general symptoms, a person with a kidney infection can also experience:
+In addition to the general symptoms of UTIs, a person with a kidney infection can also experience:

 - loin (lower abdominal) pain